 The catch: I see Davey slow down for a few seconds.
 He's adjusting his packstraps.
 In front of him, Ron continues onward, oblivious.
 A gap of ten... fifteen... twenty feet opens up.
 Which means the entire line has grown by 20 feet.

-There are limits: Can only go as fast as I am capable, and/or as fast at the person/event ahead of me.
-I can go as slow as I want.
+as fast at the person/event ahead of me.
+I can go as slow as

 Ch 14